 Light design Pol Matthé Dramaturgy Igor Dobricic Artistic advice Anja Röttgerkamp

-Rehearsal direction Thomas Zamolo Production Cullberg Co-production Norrlandsoperan (Umeå), PACT Zollverein (Essen), Hellerau (Dresden)
+Rehearsal direction Thomas Zamolo Production Cullberg Co-production Norrlandsoperan (Umeå), PACT Zollverein (Essen), Hellerau - European Centre for the Arts (Dresden)